leiwen1994/jarvenwthy.github.io/README.md

 # leiwen1994.github.io
 This repository is for personal job internship/school project purpose ONLY!!!
-ANYONE should take own responsibility to avoid academic intergirty by sharing/reviewing.
+ANYONE should take own responsibility to avoid academic integrity by sharing/reviewing.